Slovaks say Greece must meet commitments or quit

-PRAGUE, June 14 (Reuters) - Slovakia supports Greece remaining in the euro zone but it should quit if it fails to honour its commitments, Slovak Prime Minister Robert Fico said on Thursday.
+PRAGUE (Reuters) - Slovakia supports Greece remaining in the euro zone but it should quit if it fails to honor its commitments, Slovak Prime Minister Robert Fico said on Thursday.

 Fico said Europe should do all it can to keep Greece in because there were more benefits if it stayed than if it left, but the Greeks must stick to the agreed terms of aid.